RyotaUshio/obsidian-pdf-plus/.github/CONTRIBUTING.md

 After cloning the repository, run `pnpm install` to install the dependencies.
 Then, run `pnpm dev` or `pnpm build` to build the `main.js` file.

 > [!TIP]
 > The PDF++ plugin instance can be accessed as a global variable `pdfPlus`.
-This is only for debugging purpose.
+This is only for debugging purposes.

 ### How to load debug info